Early American publishers and printers

-Colonial newspapers
+History

+17th century

-Newspapers in colonial America served to disseminate vital political, social and religious information that explicitly appealed to the colonist's growing sense of unity with other Americans.
+Newspapers in colonial America served to disseminate vital political, social and religious information that explicitly appealed to the colonist's growing sense of independence and unity with other Americans.
 This was a cause of great concern to the royal colonial governments among the colonies who feared that the mass dissemination of news and opinion undermined their authority.
 Colonial Boston was where the American newspaper emerged, and where it was nurtured through its initial stages.
 Initially newspapers were delivered through the mails at no charge for postage until 1758.

+On September 25, 1690, the first newspaper to emerge in the British colonies in America was the Publick Occurrences Both Forreign and Domestick, printed and published in Boston by Richard Pierce for Benjamin Harris.
+Harris had fled England for fear of religious persecution and speaking out against the crown.
+His newspaper was welcomed and received enthusiastically by the colonists, however, it was not approved or well regarded by the colonial governor, especially since it had no official printing license, required by British law at that time. i.e."no person [was to] keep any printing-press for printing, nor [was] any book, pamphlet or other matter whatsoever" without "especial leave and license first obtained" from the governor.
+As one historian put it, "the first newspaper published in America became the first to be suppressed by the authorities."

+In 1695, Harris returned to England where he was arrested for publishing his newspaper.
+The first successful newspaper in America was The Boston News-Letter, which appeared in 1704, and until 1719 it was the only newspaper published in the colonies.